Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Endpoint Security Software technology that focuses on detecting and responding to threats at the endpoint level, often using advanced behavioral analysis techniques to identify suspicious activity and contain threats before they can cause damage
 ~ XDR (*Extended Detection and Response*)
 		- Is a next-generation security technology that goes beyond the endpoint to include other types of devices and systems, such as network devices, cloud infrastructure, and IoT devices, providing a more comprehensive view of the entire IT environment and enabling faster threat detection and response.
+		- The main significance of implementing XDR in the given scenario is its ability to integrate and correlate security data from various sources, such as endpoints, network, and cloud environments.
+		- By doing so, XDR can detect and respond to sophisticated, multi-vector cyber threats more effectively, which aligns with XYZ Corp's goal to address the increase in sophisticated cyberattacks.
+While XDR may contribute to enforcing security policies, its **primary role** is to detect and respond to multi-vector cyber threats across the IT environment.
+		- XDR's primary purpose is to enhance threat detection and response capabilities.
 ~ auth.log
 ~ aggregating
 ~ syslog